The Anu

 “Loudim, the eldest among them, personifies the Egyptian proper, the Rotou or Romitou of the hieroglyphic inscription.
 Amamim represents the great tribe of Anu, who founded On of the north [Heliopolis] and On of the south [Hermothis] in prehistoric times.
 Pg.
 72”

-Here is a hieroglyphic inscription of my name: Ekowa Kenyatta, the symbol in the case of Anu related towns and people would always have 3 pillars, as my name has 2 feathers.
-So every one would know by the ‘calling card’ or standing stones that these people, towns, nations were associated with the Anu.
+Here is a simplistic hieroglyphic inscription of my name: Ekowa Kenyatta, the symbol in the case of Anu related towns and people would always have 3 pillars, as my name has 2 feathers.
+So, every one would know by the ‘calling card’ or standing stones that these people, towns, nations were associated with the Anu.

-Then Diop counters on Maspero Thesis:
+Then Diop counters on Maspero thesis:

 “Another contradiction; Maspero seems at times to accept the theory of Asiatic origin of Egyptians and recalls Pliny the Elder, who attributed the founding of Heliopolis to Arabs.
 In the same text, Maspero credits the settlement of that city to the Anu, whom he [Maspero] identifies with Anamim, son of Mesraim, a Negro.
 Pg.73”

-What interested me are the connection with the tribe Anu and the Biblical On and Zion and the people who were the Anu and Israel and w most of us ignore the connection.
+What interested me are the connection with the tribe Anu and the Biblical On and Zion and the people who were the Anu and Israel and most of us ignore the connection.

 Diop quotes another scholar Amélineau: